Driver Tax Estimator

 Tax Tips for Gig Drivers

 Track Every Mile: Use apps like Stride, Everlance, or Gridwise to automatically track mileage.
-The IRS requires a contemporaneous log - don't try to reconstruct mileage at tax time.
+The IRS expects a contemporaneous log, so do not try to reconstruct mileage at tax time.

-Separate Bank Account: Open a separate checking account for gig income.
-This makes tracking income and expenses much easier and looks more professional to the IRS.
+Separate Bank Account: A separate checking account for gig income makes income and expense tracking easier and keeps your records cleaner.

 Set Aside for Taxes: Put 25-30% of net earnings in a savings account for taxes.
-This prevents a painful surprise at tax time.
+That prevents a painful surprise at tax time.

 Common Questions